According to a report, nearly 220,000 rhinoplasties are performed each year, making it the most frequent operation performed in the United States.

 No matter the degree of surgery performed, patients should follow a post-operative recovery process to sufficiently heal the surgery and its surrounding tissue.

-Your recovery goes through the following timeline after your rhinoplasty:
+Your rhinoplasty recovery time goes through the following timeline after your surgery:

 · 1 week: Your nasal splint can be removed, and there will no longer be noticeable signs of surgery — unless there is bruising around the eyes.
 At this time, it’s safe to resume your daily activities.